Gustav Klutsis: Work

 Klutsis worked in a variety of experimental media.
 He liked to use propaganda as a sign or revolutionary background image.
 His first project of note, in 1922, was a series of semi-portable multimedia agitprop kiosks to be installed on the streets of Moscow, integrating "radio-orators", film screens, and newsprint displays, all to celebrate the fifth anniversary of the Revolution.
 Like other Constructivists he worked in sculpture, produced exhibition installations, illustrations and ephemera.

 But Klutsis and Kulagina are primarily known for their photomontages.
-The names of some of their best posters, such as "Electrification of the whole country" (1920), "There can be no revolutionary movement without a revolutionary theory" (1927), and "Field shock workers into the fight for the socialist reconstruction" (1932), belied the fresh, powerful, and sometimes eerie images.
+Some of their popular posters include "Electrification of the whole country" (1920), "There can be no revolutionary movement without a revolutionary theory" (1927), and "Field shock workers into the fight for the socialist reconstruction" (1932).
 For economy they often posed for, and inserted themselves into, these images, disguised as shock workers or peasants.
-Their dynamic compositions, distortions of scale and space, angled viewpoints and colliding perspectives make them perpetually modern.

 Klutsis is one of four artists with a claim to having invented the subgenre of political photo montage in 1918 (along with the German Dadaists Hannah Höch and Raoul Hausmann, and the Russian El Lissitzky).
 He worked alongside Lissitzky on the Pressa International exhibition in Cologne.